Ouzo: History

 Ouzo is usually mixed with water, becoming cloudy white, sometimes with a faint blue tinge, and served with ice cubes in a small glass.
 Ouzo can also be drunk straight from a shot glass.

 Ouzo is often served with a small plate of a variety of appetizers called mezes, usually small fresh fish, fries, olives, and feta cheese.
-Ouzo can be described to have a similar taste to absinthe which is licorice-like, but smoother.
+Ouzo can be described as having a similar taste to absinthe, which is licorice-like but smoother.

 On October 25, 2006, Greece won the right to label ouzo as an exclusively Greek product.
 The European Union now recognizes ouzo, as well as the Greek drinks tsipouro and tsikoudia, as products with a Protected Designation of Origin, which prohibits European makers other than Greece and Cyprus from using the name.

 There is an ouzo museum in Plomari, Lesvos.

 Name

 The origin of the name "ouzo" is disputed.
 A popular derivation is from the Italian "uso Marsiglia"— for use in Marseille—stamped on selected silkworm cocoons exported from Tyrnavos in the 19th century.
 According to anecdote, this designation came to stand for "superior quality", which the spirit distilled as ouzo was thought to possess.

 During a visit to Thessaly in 1896, the late professor Alexander Philadelpheus delivered to us valuable information on the origins of the word "ouzo", which has come to replace the word "tsipouro".
 According to the professor, tsipouro gradually became ouzo after the following event: Thessaly exported fine cocoons to Marseilles during the 19th century, and in order to distinguish the product, outgoing crates would be stamped with the words "uso Marsiglia"—Italian for "to be used in Marseille".
 One day, the Ottoman Greek consulate physician, named Anastas (Anastasios) Bey, happened to be visiting the town of Tyrnavos and was asked to sample the local tsipouro.
 Upon tasting the drink, the physician immediately exclaimed: "This is uso Marsiglia, my friends"—referring to its high quality.
 The term subsequently spread by word of mouth, until tsipouro gradually became known as ouzo.